PalMassimo/learning-background/ElasticSearch/Notes.md

 }
 ```

-### Documents are immutable
+### Documents Immutability
-Documents are immutable: when updating them, elasticsearch simply replace the document with a new one.
+Documents are **immutable**: when updating them, elasticsearch simply replace the document with a new one.
 In particular, elasticsearch performs the following steps:

 - retrieve the current document
 - changes the fields values